About Our Program

 Rural and Global Health Electives

 Rural and Global Health Electives: As we recover from the COVID pandemic, we are reconnecting with our global health partners and hope to have a few new sites on-line in the next year.
-For now, our residents can rotate at rural VA sites in Clearlake and Eureka, California, at Indian Health Service sites in Shiprock and Gallup and in Vietnam.
+For now, our residents can rotate at rural VA sites in Clearlake and Eureka, California, at Indian Health Service sites in Shiprock and Gallup and in Vietnam and Saipan.
 Resident salary and benefits are paid during these away electives.
 Housing at the VA and the Indian Health Services sites is covered.